Today, I’m sharing 3 tips on how to find vintage pieces at a Thrift Store.

 You can see my project from that day here.

 Now, I’m a savvy shopper when it comes to thrift store shopping.

-Most of the time I am amazed to hold something up and think to myself, I just spent a ton of money for the same thing and here it is for a few dollars.
+Most of the time, I am amazed to hold something up and think to myself, I just spent a ton of money for the same thing, and here it is for a few dollars.

 It’s addicting once you experience that moment of truth.
 There’s no turning back.

-There has been times I found the exact antique piece at a thrift store that I had previously spent tons of money on (before 2020) at an online antique retailer and paid high shipping rates.
+There have been times I found the exact antique piece at a thrift store that I had previously spent tons of money on (before 2020) at an online antique retailer and paid high shipping rates.

 Like the Pfaltzgraff collection on my wall in the above photo.
 The four saucers and teacup is a collection I’ve been collecting for a year.
 I’ve found these pieces and more at Goodwill.

 Or the platter above with gold etching and pink delicate flowers that were found at a thrift store for $12.00